Marek Pelc – A Polish-Jewish poet in Frankfurt/Main

 that it is possible

-(in dreams, everything is possible)
+(in dreams, everything is possible)in the morning

 I open the iron window shutters